-- 13.1 It is the responsibility of Service Directors to ensure that they identify all opportunities for the Council to claim grants available to it and submit grant applications to the awarding body. - 13.2 It is the responsibility of Service Directors to ensure that the Chief Financial Officer is advised of the details of all grants receivable by the Council and is involved in applications where the amounts involved are significant.

-- 13.3 The Chief Financial Officer is responsible for maintaining a register of all significant grants receivable by the Council and providing details of these to the appropriate Service Director. - 13.4 All grant claims must be completed timeously by the appropriate Service Directors in accordance with Financial Procedure "Process for Signing Grant Claims" available from the Finance team and on the Intranet.
+- 13.1 It is the responsibility of Directors to ensure that they identify all opportunities for the Council to claim grants available to it and submit grant applications to the awarding body. - 13.2 It is the responsibility of Directors to ensure that the Chief Financial Officer is advised of the details of all grants receivable by the Council and is involved in applications where the amounts involved are significant. - 13.3 The Chief Financial Officer is responsible for maintaining a register of all significant grants receivable by the Council and providing details of these to the appropriate Director. - 13.4 All grant claims must be completed timeously by the appropriate Directors in accordance with Financial Procedure "Following the Public Pound" available from the Finance team and on the Intranet.